vojtechmares/terraform-cloudflare-no-mail/README.md

-# Terrafrom Cloudflare No Mail Module
+# Terraform Cloudflare No Mail Module

 This module is created to help you keep your domains safe off spam lists, block lists etc.